 The objectives of the Central Nervous System Metastasis Center are to:

 - identify novel therapeutic targets through comprehensive molecular characterization

 - functionally characterize candidate drivers through in vitro and in vivo models of metastasis

 - accelerate the application of our scientific findings to the clinical setting

-In collaboration with many national and international institutions, currently we are comprehensively characterizing the genomics of brain metastases to understand the molecular pathways that drive these tumors.
-We have demonstrated that brain metastases harbor clinically actionable drivers not detected in the primary tumors.
-We are evaluating the roles of these genetic alterations using various assays of metastasis.
-Based on this work, we have now initiated a national genomically guided brain metastasis trial (A071701).
+We are comprehensively characterizing the tumor and immune microenvironment of brain metastases to understand how they evolve in the CNS.
+We have demonstrated that brain metastases harbor clinically actionable drivers not detected in the primary tumors (Brastianos, Carter et al. Cancer Discovery 2015).
+We are evaluating the roles of these genetic alterations using various assays of metastasis (Shih, Nayyar et al. Nature Genetics 2020) and inhibiting pathways commonly altered in brain metastases with novel therapies.
+In addition, using single-cell RNA sequencing, we are characterizing the dynamic changes in immune microenvironment during treatment (Prakadan et al. Nature Communications 2021).
+Based on the work in the lab, we have now initiated a national genomically guided brain metastasis trial (A071701).
 Our hope is that the findings from our genomic and functional investigations will allow us to develop more rational therapeutic approaches for this disease.